ChrisClements1987/fylum/ROADMAP.md

 ### Potential Features

 *   **Advanced Duplicate File Detection:**
-    *   Implement a robust system to identify and manage duplicate files, potentially using file hashes instead of just filenames.
+    *   Implement a robust system to identify and manage duplicate files, potentially using file hashes.

 *   **"Undo" Functionality:**
-    *   A feature to safely revert the last cleaning operation, likely leveraging the data from the Index Manifest.
+    *   A feature to safely revert the last cleaning operation, likely leveraging the Index Manifest.

+*   **Performance Benchmarking & Optimization:**
+    *   Establish performance benchmarks and optimize the application for handling very large volumes of files.

+*   **Plugin Architecture for Extensibility:**
+    *   Refactor the core logic to support plugins, allowing for community contributions of new rules and actions.

+*   **Full Internationalization (i18n):**
+    *   Translate the application's UI into multiple languages.